MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/install-update-azd.md

 ms.service: azure-dev-cli
 ---

-# Install the Azure Developer CLI (preview)
+# Install or update the Azure Developer CLI (preview)

 Welcome to the Azure Developer CLI (`azd`)!
-Let's get started with installing and learning how to run the `azd`.
+Let's get started with installing and learning how to run `azd`.

 Start by selecting your development environment.
 For more information about the pros and cons of the different development environment choices, see [Azure Developer CLI (azd) supported environments](overview.md#supported-development-environments).

 ## [Local install](#tab/localinstall)